PELAB-LiU/Text2VQL/gh-pages/docs/finetuning/index.md

 # Finetuning

-Finetuning has to be performed in an environment with GPU.
+Finetuning has to be performed in an environment with GPU, **not in our container**.
 We used a jupyter environment with cuda and an NVIDIA A100.
 GPUs with 24GB VRAM should be sufficient.
 GPUs with less than 16 GB VRAM will not be sufficient.

-:::info
+:::warning
-The process relies on files in other directories of the project.
+The process relies on files in other directories (e.g., `dataset_construction/text2vql`) of the project.
 Have the whole repository available in the environemnt.
 :::

 :::info[Working directory]
 Work in `finetuning`.
 :::

-## Run finetuning
+## Run fine-tuning

 We provide a helper script `finetune.sh` that performs the finetuning for `VQL`, `OCL` and `Java` if the input files are provided correctly.
 It is only designed to work with LLMs supported by the python code.